stratum-mining/stratum/README.md

 ## 5. Branches

 - main - the main branch with the latest
-- POCRegtest-1-0-0 - Deprecated POC branch
+- ~~POCRegtest-1-0-0~~ - Deprecated POC branch
 - sv2-tp-crates - Subset of main which contains only the files needed by core to implement the template provider
+- POCRegtest-2-0-0 - This branch contains instructions on how to run the demo with the proper bitcoind branch template provider